nikku02/alacriti/README.md

 2. GET "api/payment_status/{paymentId}" with paymentId to be checked.

 The above endpoint, does a restTemplate call internally to Payment microservice POST "api/payment/{paymentId}" which fetches the details from payment table under merchant db and returns a string confirmation message.

+# Payment Application
+It has 2 RestControllers.

+## Merchant Controller

+It has 1 endpoint.
+POST "api/register" with below request body.

+{
+    "merchantId": "8282",
+    "name": "Merchant Name",
+    "email": "merchant@example.com",
+    "businessType": "Online Retail",
+    "address": "123 Main St, City",
+    "phone": "123-456-7890"
+}

+The above endpoint, saves the details in merchant table under merchant db by doing a repo call and returns a string confirmation message.

+## Payment Controller

+It has 2 endpoints.

+1. POST "api/payment" with below request body.

+{
+    "merchantId": "8282",
+    "amount": 50.00,
+    "currency": "USD",
+    "orderId": "order123"
+}

+The above endpoint, saves the details in payment table under merchant db by doing a repo call and returns a string confirmation message.

+2. GET "api/payment/{paymentId}" with paymentId to be checked.

+The above endpoint, fetches the details from payment table under merchant db by doing a repo call findById() and returns a string confirmation message.